Now accepting proposals for 2026 Reading Circle Leaders!

 If you bring depth of experience and a passion for your craft, becoming a Huddle Leader allows you to guide thoughtful discussions that both challenge and inspire your colleagues who have a desire to connect, learn, and grow.

-Huddle Leaders facilitate small, book-centered discussion groups known as Therapist Book Huddles.
+Circle Leaders facilitate small, book-centered discussion groups known as Therapist Reading Circles.
 Each Huddle explores a clinical or professional development book over a 13-week period, fostering growth, connection, and inspiration among peers.

 Have you reached a season in your career where you want to give back—or pay it forward?